About the Panel

 - Gregory White President and CEO LEARN Charter School Network

-- Lakisha Young Founder and CEO The Oakland REACH
+- Lakisha Young Executive Director The Oakland REACH

-How we recruit school districts and CMOs into the ASDP
+How we recruit school districts into the ASDP

 Who we recruit

-The aim of the ASDP is to provide nationally representative estimates of school districts, with a significant participation of large urban districts serving a majority of African American, Latinx, and/or low-income students.
-The ASDP also includes some CMOs to explore how they operate differently than traditional districts.
-RAND therefore created the following three strata from which to sample and recruit districts:
+The aim of the ASDP is to provide nationally representative estimates of school districts, with a significant participation of large urban districts serving a majority of African American, Hispanic, and/or low-income students.
+RAND therefore created the following strata from which to sample and recruit districts:

-- The 74 U.S.-based district members of the Council of the Great City Schools; and
+- The U.S.-based district members of the Council of the Great City Schools

-After drawing the stratified sample, RAND contacted districts in several ways and through multiple contact points.
-We partnered with several national- and state-level organizations, who we refer to as “trusted partners,” throughout the recruitment phase.
-Most local educational agencies (LEAs) received a hardcopy advance letter from a trusted partner before receiving an invitation packet from RAND.
-The trusted partner letter was sent to the superintendent/CMO CEO to describe the ASDP, encourage participation, and let them know that they would soon receive an invitation to join the ASDP from RAND.
-Several days later, RAND sent a recruitment packet to the LEA leader containing an invitation to join the ASDP and instructions on how to join the panel via an online portal.
-RAND first mailed the recruitment packets to the national sample of districts and to Charter School Growth Fund members.
+Prior to the Fall ASDP survey – typically in September of each year – RAND invites additional school districts to participate in the ASDP.
+After drawing the stratified sample, RAND contacts districts in several ways and through multiple contact points.
+RAND partners with several national- and state-level organizations, who we refer to as “trusted partners,” throughout the recruitment phase.
+Most local educational agencies (LEAs) receive an email from a trusted partner before receiving an invitation from RAND.
+The trusted partner email is sent to the superintendent to describe the ASDP, encourage participation, and let them know that they will soon receive an invitation to join the ASDP from RAND.
+Several days later, RAND sends a recruitment email to the LEA leader containing an invitation to join the ASDP and instructions on how to join the panel via an online portal.